transdigiware/blockchain/howto/ibp-v2-apis.md

 ```
 {:codeblock}

-This section is provided for advanced users to specify a custom host name that can be used to address the peer endpoint.
+This section is provided for advanced users to specify a custom hostname that can be used to address the peer endpoint.
 Most users can leave this section blank.

 ### Completing the configuration file
 {: #ibp-v2-apis-config-file}